rea-and/vector-infinity/README.md

 1. **Import Your Data**:
    - Go to the "Run Imports" tab
    - Click "Run Import" for the plugin you want to use
-   - Wait for the import to complete (data will be uploaded to Vector Stores)
+   - Wait for the import to complete (data will be stored in the database)

 2. **Start Chatting**:
    - Go to the "Chat" tab